-Courtney Beard, PhD, is an assistant professor of psychology in the Department of Psychiatry at Harvard Medical School, and at McLean Hospital serves as director of the Cognition and Affect Research and Education (CARE) Laboratory and assistant director of the Behavioral Health Partial Hospital Clinical Research Program.
+Courtney Beard, PhD, is an assistant professor of psychology in the Department of Psychiatry at Harvard Medical School, and at McLean Hospital serves as director of the Cognition and Affect Research and Education (CARE) Laboratory and co-director of the Behavioral Health Partial Hospital Clinical Research Program.

 Dr. Beard’s research aims to delineate cognitive and affective mechanisms underlying psychiatric disorders and to develop treatments to target these mechanisms.
 She is a clinical psychologist with expertise in anxiety disorders and cognitive behavioral therapy.

 Dr. Beard’s Cognition and Affect Research and Education (CARE) lab conducts research to delineate cognitive and affective mechanisms underlying psychopathology, translate these findings into new treatments, and implement these treatments in real world settings.

 One of the lab’s main focuses is on interpretation bias in emotional disorders.
 Daily life constantly requires the resolution of ambiguity.
 For example, not getting a job or a friend not returning a call can be interpreted in multiple ways.
 The way in which individuals automatically resolve the countless such ambiguous situations encountered each day has a large impact on their affect and behavior.
 Interpretation bias, the tendency to resolve ambiguity negatively, is a crucial therapeutic target due to its causal maintaining role in emotional disorders.
 Theoretical models propose that interpretation bias maintains a vicious cycle in which an individual experiences the world as more hopeless or threatening—which heightens negative affect—increases behavioral avoidance and more biased cognition.